 However, when you compare the FireStick 4K Max to the Chromecast with Google TV, the Chromecast is an easy winner.

 Hardware is similar between both devices.

-And unfortunately, both have ads on their homepage which promote new content.
+And unfortunately, both have ads on their homepage that promote new content.

 The Chromecast has the most complete ecosystem of any streaming device short of the NVIDIA Shield.

 While you can technically use Google Assistant with the FireStick, it only recognizes basic commands.
 By contrast, the Chromecast with Google TV lets you use all the voice commands in Google’s repertoire.
-This means you can search and play videos as well as control everything in your Google Home from your voice remote.
+This means you can search and play videos and control everything in your Google Home from your voice remote.